globehint/globehint.github.io/_templates/nojson-prompt-fill-guide-template.md

 continent: [Continent name]
 flag: [Emoji flag matching the country, e.g. 🇯🇵]
 vibe: [Choose exactly ONE value from this fixed list - do not invent, combine, rephrase, or capitalize differently: food, nature, history, nightlife, alpine, wellness, adventure, art, design, shopping, spirituality, luxury, romance, family, tech, coastal, rural.
 Pick whichever single value best matches the destination's dominant character.
 If two feel equally strong, pick the one the guide's content leans on more heavily - do not list more than one.]
+dayTripFrom: [Name of a nearby larger city this could be a day trip from, if genuinely applicable - otherwise omit this whole line]
+duration: [Suggested trip length, e.g. "3-4 days"]
 blurb: [One or two sentence teaser used in guide listings elsewhere on the site - not the same text as the hero subhead] -->
 ```